French Imperial Naval Corps: Revolution

 The uniform of the naval artillery regiments was dark blue coat, lapels, waistcoat, and breeches with red collar, cuffs, epaulettes, and turnbacks, and red piping edging the lapels, waistcoat, and short gaiters.
 Buttoners were brass.
 Headdress was a bicorne and/or the Tarleton-type crested helmet (casque).

-Naval gunners participated in several actions, but some in Toulon rallied to the Royalist/Federalist cause following the occupation of that port by the British in August 1793.
+Naval gunners participated in several actions, but some in Toulon rallied to the Royalist/Federalist cause following the occupation of that port by the First Coalition in August 1793.
 During the ensuing siege by French Republican forces, there were naval artillerymen on both sides; the gunners of the Republican being commanded by a certain Captain Napoleon Bonaparte.
-The British, had to evacuate Toulon in December, but many French warships were lost.
-The Toulon arsenal was set on fire by the retreating British, but the 'Royalist' naval gunners extinguished the flames, an action which saved the lives of many of them when they surrendered to the victorious French Republican forces.
+Coalition forces evacuated Toulon in December, but many French warships were lost.
+The Toulon arsenal was set aflame by British forces, but Royalist naval gunners extinguished the flames, an action which saved the lives of many of them when they surrendered to the victorious French Republican forces.
 At the Brest Arsenal, the naval artillerymen were sent to serve as infantry during the Vendée Revolt, replacing them on the ships was the 'National Volunteers' who knew nothing of artillery – an outstanding example of the typical mismanagement of the French Republicans.

 During the Siege of Toulon, the naval artillery provided 77 troops to the Republican artillery command, 295 troops spread throughout the front, and 39 troops in the eastern division.

 On 25 October 1795, the government recognised its mistake in the National Volunteers sea-soldiers scheme, and decreed the formation of a corps of Naval Artillery of seven demi-brigades (the new title given to regiments), each having three battalions of nine companies, each company having 120 men.
 This gave the new corps a maximum establishment of over 22,000, not counting the officers.
 There were three demi-brigades based in Brest, one in Lorient, one at Rochefort, and two at Toulon.